jpcesar/cordova-plugin-live-person-message/README.md

 To use the LivePerson In-App Messaging SDK, the following are required:

-+ XCode 9.1 or later
++ XCode 11 or later
-+ Swift 4.0 or later, or Objective-C
++ Swift 5.0, or Objective-C

 For latest information please refer to [LivePerson Developers Site](https://developers.liveperson.com/index.html)